 The good news is, we can still do something to stay healthy while the world's governments slowly get around to fixing the air-pollution problem.
 We can all try to follow the guidelines given to heart patients: avoid heavy traffic when possible, stay indoors on the worst air-quality days, and, of course, get the heck out of L.A.

-For more information on air pollution, heart health and related topics, look over the links on the next page.
+For more information on air pollution, heart health and related topics, look over the links below.